anyars-encarta/use_state/README.md

 # React + Vite

 This project aims at teaching useState to beginners.
 It is beginner friendly and requires basic knowledge of JavaScript.
-Tutorials for TypeScript would be
+Tutorials for TypeScript would be added

 Currently, two official plugins are available: